 Celebrate milestones like most books read, years subscribed, referrals sent.
 Research shows recognition fuels engagement.

-End your newsletters on a high note with big announcements, cliffhangers, contests.
-Studies show we remember the peak and ending most.
+End your newsletters on a high note with big announcements, cliffhangers, or contests.
+Studies show people remember the peak and ending most.
 This is called the peak-end rule.

 Send unexpected gifts or special editions.
-Psychology finds we crave variability.
+Psychology finds people crave variability.
 Delight readers with surprise rewards or content.

 Foster Facebook groups, book clubs, meetups.
 Studies reveal belonging satisfies our social needs and builds loyalty.